 CMS FIN522.
 Mandatory for students to join and upload their photos to their profile using the passcode provided in the first lecture.
+Students not on the CMS by week 2 will be considered unfavourably during grading.

 1. Course Description

 1.1 Context